Abscissa/mysql-native-experimental/README.md

 run `dub test`.

-The first time you run `dub test`, it will automatically create a file 'testConnectionStr.txt' in project's base diretory and then exit.
+The first time you run `dub test`, it will automatically create a file `testConnectionStr.txt` in project's base diretory and then exit.
 This file is deliberately not contained in the source repository because it's specific to your system.